 - AQAS (Germany).

 Negative assessment awarded during programme evaluation may cause suspension or withdrawal of authorisation to offer studies on a given programme and in a given level of study.
-Within a term of suspension the unit can not enrol students and is requested to introduce corrective measures.
-Ater the abovementioned term, PKA gives opinion regarding the re-granting of suspended authorisation.
+Within a term of suspension the unit can not enroll students and is requested to introduce corrective measures.